 The general test approach was to configure a simulated enterprise site using an Avaya SIP telephony solution consisting of Communication Manager, Session Manager and Avaya SBCE.
-The enterprise site was configured to connect to the BT Global Services SIP platform.
+The enterprise site was configured to use the SIP Trunking service provided by Virgin Media.